 The separation of state powers as a fundamental principle of its functioning in the full sense is possible only in a democratic state governed by the rule of law.
-As scientists rightly point out: "issues of separation of powers have not only important theoretical significance, but also directly affect the political regime as a way of exercising political power and methods of state activity, the basic principles of socio-political life and the socio-economic model of society, relations between central and local authorities and between the state and the individual [7, p.
+As scientists rightly point out: "issues of separation of powers have not only important theoretical significance, but also directly affect the political regime as a way of exercising political power and methods of state activity, the basic principles of socio-political life and the socio-economic model of society, relations between central and local authorities and between the state and the individual" [5, p.
 47].
 At the same time, the subjects of power are endowed with competence clearly defined in the provisions of the law.
-It should be noted here that the literature sometimes claims that "we should be talking about the delimitation of the competence of state authorities, but not about the separation of powers" [5, p.
+It should be noted here that the literature sometimes claims that "we should be talking about the delimitation of the competence of state authorities, but not about the separation of powers" [12, p.
 46].
-It seems that such a statement is not true, since it is precisely the delimitation of the competence of state authorities are power that is part of the organizational aspect of the theory of the separation of state powers.
+It seems that such a statement is not true, since it is precisely the delimitation of the competence of state power that is part of the organizational aspect of the theory of the separation of state powers.
+At the same time, it is necessary to talk not only about the concept of delimitation of competence, but must be combined with other ideas, such as the theory of mixed government, the idea of balance, or the concept of checks and balances [13, p.
+73].